 If you have any questions about what qualifies for indirect cost please contact the OGC.

-Here is how the billing process of indirect costs works: At the point of every transaction or expenditure on a grant account during the course of the year, up to 36% (or whatever rate outlined on the initiating grant contract/agreement and only on those allowable items) is added to that expenditure, billed to the grantor, and stored in a central admin account.
+Here is how the billing process of indirect costs works: At the point of every transaction or expenditure on a grant account during the course of the year, up to 35% (or whatever rate outlined on the initiating grant contract/agreement and only on those allowable items) is added to that expenditure, billed to the grantor, and stored in a central admin account.
 During the fall semester of the following fiscal year, those dollars are allocated to those associated with the grant account invoiced from the prior fiscal year.
-The table below reflects how the model was operating historically and how it has been approved to change.

 - Central Administration*: 25%